New! Track your brain's performance with alpha peak 🚀

 In the series of articles linked above, apart from presenting scientific evidence of neurofeedback efficacy for different mental health issues, we also explained how this type of therapy could be utilized to alleviate certain symptoms and/or improve cognitive functioning.

-A PDF containing the above neurofeedback research summaries and a categorized reference list is embedded here to provide the necessary information for readers to locate and retrieve any source that was cited in this article.
+A PDF containing the above neurofeedback research summaries and a categorized reference list is embedded here, providing readers with easy access to view or download the information needed to locate any cited source.

 About the author: